 - This company does not operate in all states.
 If you live in New York, West Virginia or Washington, D.C., Vivaloan is not an option.

 - Fast funding is possible.
 If approved, you could receive your money through direct deposit the next business day.
+Keep in mind that depending on your bank, you may have to wait longer to get your cash.

 - It can help you build or rebuild credit.
 Since many of Vivaloan’s lenders report to credit bureaus, a personal loan through Vivaloan’s platform could give you the chance to rebuild your credit if you establish a history of on-time payments among other positive financial habits.